FilterNet#

-FilterNet will simulate the effects of visual stimuli onto a receptive field.
+FilterNet simulates the effects of visual stimuli onto a receptive field.
 It uses LGNModel simulator as a backend, which uses neural filters to simulate firing rates and spike trains over a given time course and stimuli.
-It is based on a linear-nonlinear-Poisson cascade model with options for choosing different types of spatial, temporal, or spatio-temporal units that have already been optimized to closely mimic mammalian thalamic cells:
+It is based on a linear-nonlinear-Poisson cascade model with options for choosing different types of spatial, temporal, or spatio-temporal units that have already been optimized to mimic mammalian thalamic cells:

-FilterNet is very useful for generating spike-trains that will be used as the inputs for simulations running in BioNet, PointNet, or PopNet.
+FilterNet is useful for generating spike-trains that will be used as the inputs for simulations running in BioNet, PointNet, or PopNet.
 The procedure is as follows:

 {